rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 so that no one may say that you were baptized in my name. ^0115

 (I did baptize also the household of Stephanas.
-Beyond that, I do not know whether I baptized anyone else .) ^0116
+Beyond that, I do not know whether I baptized anyone else.) ^0116

 For Christ did not send me to baptize but to preach the gospel, and not with words of eloquent wisdom, lest the cross of Christ be emptied of its power. ^0117